alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 ![Figure 2.
 Early chord pattern]({{ "assets/clementi/figure_02_chord_pattern.png" | absolute_url }})

 By itself, this could easily be just a conventional turn from the galant-style keyboard music that was popular in the 1770s.
-Mozart's six Salzburg sonatas are known to be modelled on Haydn's Esterházy sonatas, and a number of features of Mozart's K. 281 resemble Haydn's Sonata in E-flat major, Hob.
+Mozart's six Munich sonatas are known to be modelled on Haydn's Esterházy sonatas, and a number of features of Mozart's K. 281 resemble Haydn's Sonata in E-flat major, Hob.
 XVI:25.
 At first I thought no more of it.

 But then other details piled up.